ZenGo-X/crypto-key-calculator/README.md

 ```
 npm run build
 ```
-Then, in the `build` directory will be all the files needed to host the application.
+Then, in the `docs` directory will be all the files needed to host the application.

+To host the application locally run `python3 -m http.server`.